Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

  - Stop use Windows :stuck_out_tongue_closed_eyes:
  - Suppress the emoji in logs with `logger_settings=LoggerSettings(emoji=False)`

-Other usefully infos can be founded here:
+Other useful info can be founded here:
 - https://github.com/gottagofaster236/Twitch-Channel-Points-Miner/issues/31
 - https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2/issues/55

 You can also follow this [video tutorial](https://www.youtube.com/watch?v=0VkM7NOZkuA).

 ## Disclaimer
-This project comes with no gurantee or warranty.
+This project comes with no guarantee or warranty.
 You are responsible for whatever happens from using this project.
 It is possible to get soft or hard banned by using this project if you are not careful.
 This is a personal project and is in no way affiliated with Twitch.